sdbg/sdbg/README.md

 For development, you are recommended to simply import the root of the source as a maven project.
 Inside the com.github.sdbg.debug.ui project, you will see a launch configuration called SDBG.launch.

-Running this will open a new instance of eclipse with the debugger plugin installed.
+Running this will open a new instance of Eclipse with the debugger plugin installed.
 If you encounter any issues, please post to the [SDBG Google Group](https://groups.google.com/d/forum/sdbg)

 You may also build a p2 repository and zip by running mvn install from the root of the project ($SDBG_DIRECTORY),
-and you can have tycho maven plugin create a fresh install of eclipse, with sdbg installed by running:
+and you can have tycho maven plugin create a fresh install of Eclipse, with sdbg installed by running:
 cd $SDBG_DIRECTORY/com.github.sdbg.releng.install; mvn install

-You can run new eclipse installation with ./target/eclipse/eclipse from the installer directory.
+You can run new Eclipse installation with ./target/eclipse/eclipse from the installer directory.

 ## Usage Instructions